LeMyst/WikibaseIntegrator/README.md

 Features:

-* [ ] Load a Wikibase entity based on data to be written (e.g. a unique central identifier)
-* [x] Load a Wikibase entity based on its Wikibase entity id
+* Load a Wikibase entity based on its Wikibase entity id
-* [ ] Checks for conflicts automatically (e.g. multiple items carrying a unique central identifier will trigger an exception)
-* [ ] Checks automatically if the correct item has been loaded by comparing it to the data provided
-* [x] All Wikibase data types implemented
+* All Wikibase data types implemented
-* [ ] A dedicated write() method allows loading and consistency checks of data before any write to Wikibase is performed
-* [x] Full access to the whole Wikibase item as a JSON document
+* Full access to the whole Wikibase entity as a JSON document

-There are two ways of working with Wikibase entities:

-* A user can provide data, and ItemEngine will search for and load/modify an existing item or create a new one, solely based on the data provided (preferred).
-This also performs consistency checks based on a set of SPARQL queries.
-* A user can work with a selected QID to specifically modify the data on the item.
-This requires that the user knows what he/she is doing and should only be used with great care, as this does not perform consistency checks.

 ## wbi_login.Login ##